It’s 98.6 degrees Fahrenheit, right? Not necessarily, and here’s why that matters.

 So, what is considered a fever?

 If body temperatures vary from person to person, do fevers, as well?
-The standard criteria for a fever, Taroyan says, is 100.4 degrees F or 38 degrees C. The Centers for Disease Control and Prevention does note, though, that number may not be the same for everyone and that a fever really means a person’s temperature is elevated beyond their norm.
+The standard criteria for a fever, Taroyan says, is 100.4 degrees Fahrenheit or 38 degrees Celsius.
+The Centers for Disease Control and Prevention does note, though, that number may not be the same for everyone and that a fever really means a person’s temperature is elevated beyond their norm.

-Some research has suggested that the threshold for a fever should actually be lower; the United States National Library of Medicine says an adult probably has a fever when the temperature is 99 to 99.5 degrees F or above.
-The starting point for fever in a child may also range from 99 degrees F (measured under the armpit) to 100.4 degrees F (measured rectally).
+Some research has suggested that the threshold for a fever should actually be lower; the United States National Library of Medicine says an adult probably has a fever when the temperature is 99 to 99.5 degrees Fahrenheit or above.
+The starting point for fever in a child may also range from 99 degrees Fahrenheit (measured under the armpit) to 100.4 degrees Fahrenheit (measured rectally).

 Given the wide range, how can you tell if you actually have a fever or not?
 You may have other symptoms of a fever, such as feeling warm to the touch, feeling flushed or having the chills.
 If you’re familiar with your usual temperature (such as, if you take it daily at the same time, or have a fitness tracker that records your temperature), you may also be able to see your personal temperature baseline.